Understanding the Difference Between Annulment Divorce in Ontario

 The inability for a couple to consummate their relationship also stands as substantial grounds for making a marriage voidable.
 Should one member be physically incapable of having sexual relations, it can lead to an annulment.
 Marriages where either individual is underage and lacks necessary parental consent are likewise considered legally untenable.

-To clarify these legal underpinnings further, Annulments necessitate evidence illustrating how there was never any legally recognized marital bond from its inception.
+To clarify these legal underpinnings further, annulments necessitate evidence illustrating how there was never any legally recognized marital bond from its inception.
 This point sets them apart from divorces—which deal with dissolving what started as a legally validated matrimonial connection.

 Legal Grounds for Divorce in Ontario